InfiniTimeOrg/InfiniTime/doc/NavigationService.md

 # Navigation Service
 ## Introduction
-The navigation ble service provides 4 characteristics to allow the the watch to display navigation instructions from a companion application.
+The navigation ble service provides 4 characteristics to allow the watch to display navigation instructions from a companion application.
 This service is intended to be used when performing some outdoor activities, for example running or cycling.

 The 4 characteristics are:
 flag (string) - Upcoming icon name